bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

     .. math::

         \lim_{m\to\infty} \frac{\epsilon_1 \varphi(\theta_0) + \ldots + \epsilon_m \varphi(\theta_{m-1})}{\sum_{t=1}^m \epsilon_t} = \int_{\mathbb{R}^d} \varphi(\theta)\pi(d\theta)
-        \tag{25}
+        \tag{24}

 Theorem 1 gives us a more practical way to utilize the samples from SGLD.
-We don't need to generate the exact samples that we would from LMC, instead we can just the SGLD samples with their respective step sizes to compute a weighted average for any actual quantity we would want (e.g. expectation, variance, credible interval etc.).
+We don't need to generate the exact samples that we would get from LMC, instead we can just directly use the SGLD samples and their respective step sizes to compute a weighted average for any actual quantity we would want (e.g. expectation, variance, credible interval etc.).
 According to Theorem 1, this will converge to the exact quantity using the true posterior.